mroshaw/unity-framework-docs/buildingtools/installation.md

 # Installation

-## Package Package and Dependencies
+## Package and Dependencies

-The package relies on a number of scripts and resources in the "daftapple-core" package.
+The package relies on a number of scripts and resources in the [daftapple-core](https://github.com/mroshaw/daftapple-core) package.
 You must install this first through package manager:

 1. Open the package manager window.
 2. From the menu in the top left, pick "Install package from git URL..."